• Level of education

 Objectives

-Learn to program at an advanced level with Python and apply your knowledge of scientific programming.
-Understand the concepts of numerical error, numerical stability and algorithmic complexity.
-Know and know how to implement selected methods for the numerical calculation of integrals, for the solution of ordinary and partial differential equations and for Monte Carlo sampling.
+Learn to program at an advanced level with Python and know how to apply your knowledge of scientific programming.
+Understand the concepts of numerical error, numerical stability, and algorithmic complexity.
+Know and be able to implement selected methods for numerical integration, solving ordinary and partial differential equations, and Monte Carlo sampling.

 Read more

 Basic programming skills.
-Knowledge of computer science, physics and mathematics at bachelor's level in physics.
+Knowledge of computer science, physics, and mathematics at the bachelor's degree level in physics.

 Recommended prerequisites

-Good knowledge of Python 3 and its modules, especially NumPy.
-Bachelor's degree courses in programming and digital physics, in particular either "Programming for physics" or "Simulation tools" in L3 or equivalent.
+Proficiency in Python 3 and its modules, particularly NumPy.
+Bachelor's degree in programming and computational physics, specifically either "Programming for Physics" or "Simulation Tools" in L3 or equivalent.

 Read more